microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaScopedRoleMembership.md

 ```

 ## Description
-the Add-EntraBetaScopedRoleMembership cmdlet adds a scoped role membership to an administrative unit.
+the Add-EntraBetaScopedRoleMembership cmdlet Adds a scoped role membership to an administrative unit.

 ## Examples